Fata Morgana Land

+Fata Morgana Land (Fata Morgana Landet) is a phantom island first sighted in the Arctic, off the north-eastern coast of Greenland in 1907 by J.P.
+Koch and Aage Bertelsen.
+It has been reported between Greenland and Svalbard, at the northern end of the Greenland Sea.
+It is a reflection of the nearby Tobias Island and does not actually exist.
+Its status as a mirage or phantom island was confirmed in 1993.

 History

 J.P.
 Koch and Aage Bertelsen were the first to report sighting land at approximately 80°00′N 10°00′W. This sighting occurred in 1907, during the 1906–08 Danmark Expedition led by Ludvig Mylius-Erichsen.
-Land was also allegedly sighted near this location by Lauge Koch in 1933, from the air, as well as by Peter Freuchen in 1935 and by Ivan Papanin in 1937.
+Fata Morgana Land was also allegedly sighted near this location by Lauge Koch in 1933, from the air, as well as by Peter Freuchen in 1935 and by Ivan Papanin in 1937.
 Following Papanin's sighting, Koch undertook a seaplane expedition from Svalbard in 1938 to search for the supposed island.
 He used a Dornier Wal, 297 'Samum', purchased by the Danish government from Germany.
 With Flight Captain Rudolf Mayer and wireless operator Franz Preuschoff (lent from Deutsche Luft Hansa) and a Danish naval officer, Koch flew from Copenhagen to Kings Bay in Spitsbergen.
 They approached Greenland from different directions but were unable to find any trace of land.